 Endemic pemphigus foliaceus in Tunisia has merited analysis.
 Unlike in North America and Japan, in Tunisia IgG autoantibodies against Dsg1 are commonly detected in healthy individuals.
 In a Tunisian study, these IgG autoantibodies against Dsg1 were generally against pre-Dsg1 and/or C-terminal domains of Dsg1 in healthy Tunisians.

 The incidence of pemphigus foliaceus varies depending on the population studied.
 Pemphigus foliaceus is rare and sporadic worldwide.
 In contrast to PV, no predominance of pemphigus foliaceus is found in Jews and in people of Mediterranean descent.
 An increased incidence of pemphigus foliaceus was noted in Tunisian women (6.6 cases per million per year), whereas, in Western Europe, the incidence of pemphigus foliaceus is about 0.5-1 case per million per year.

 Endemic pemphigus foliaceus, or fogo selvagem, occurs with a high frequency in central and southwestern Brazil and in Colombia.
-The Terena reservation in Brazil, a recently identified focus, has a prevalence of 3.4% of the population.
+The Terena reservation in Brazil has a prevalence of 3.4% of the population.
 In endemic regions of Brazil, as many as 50 cases per million per year are seen.
 Other foci may be present in the Maghreb; one was described in Morocco.